NealOKelly/govuk-joomla-template/README.md

 - header-menu
 - search (under-developement)
 - phase-banner
-- breadcrumb
+- breadcrumbs
-- content-menu
+- contents-menu
-- right (Use Module Class Suffix: govuk-one-third-right)
+- one-third (Use Module Class Suffix: govuk-one-third-right)
 - footer-links

-Where possible css uses the [GDS Design System (https://design-system.service.gov.uk)] is used.
+Where possible css uses the [GDS Design System](https://design-system.service.gov.uk) is used.
 Joomla-specific css is located at /govuk_template/stylesheets/govuk-template-joomla.css.
 An additional css file is include to suppress Joomla features commonly enabled by default, but not supported by the template / consistent with the GDS Design System: /govuk_template/stylesheets/hide-joomla-features.css.

 ## head
 This position is included in case the user want to add additionl content into the <head> element.
 It is anticipated that it would be populated by a custom module.

+## header-menu
+Populated by a custom module.
+Example HTML for custom modules is:

+## search
+Populated by a custom module.
+Example HTML for custom modules is:

+## phase-banner
+Populated by a custom module.
+Example HTML for custom modules is:

+## breadcrumbs
+Populated by a custom module.
+Example HTML for custom modules is:

+## contents-menu
+Populated by a custom module.
+Example HTML for custom modules is:

-## banner-menu
+## one-third
 Populated by a custom module.
 Example HTML for custom modules is:

 ## footer-links